 The importance of life events in estate planning

-Jordaan recommends revisiting your estate and incapacity planning when there’s been a major change in your life, the lives of your family members and/or the lives of those you’ve chosen to manage your affairs.
-For example, suppose you named your brother as your executor when he lived in Toronto five years ago and he has since moved to the U.S. In that case, his new residency could lead to bonding requirements and your estate becoming non-resident for tax purposes, “which can lead to undesirable financial and tax consequences,” Jordaan says.
+Wealth professionals recommend revisiting your estate and incapacity planning when there’s been a major change in your life, the lives of your family members and/or the lives of those you’ve chosen to manage your affairs.
+For example, suppose you named your brother as your executor when he lived in Toronto five years ago and he has since moved to the U.S. In that case, his new residency could lead to bonding requirements and your estate becoming non-resident for tax purposes.

-Even appointing executors or attorneys who reside in Canada, but live in different provinces, can be a challenge due to the distance and potential time zone differences, Jordaan adds.
-“It may be better to appoint someone who lives close by or a corporate executor,” she says.
-“You need to keep on top of it as lives and circumstances change.”
+Even appointing executors or attorneys who reside in Canada, but live in different provinces, can be a challenge due to the distance and potential time zone differences.
+Estate professionals recommend appointing an executors and attorneys who live in the same province or exploring a corporate executor.

 She recommends people who are going through a separation or divorce, or remarrying, review their estate planning documents as soon as possible.
 People may also want to revisit their plans if a beneficiary is going through a divorce or separation and, for instance, the former in-law is named an executor and no longer part of the family.